tcncloud/protoc-gen-state/README.md

 createMyBookEpic
 customBorkFromBookEpic
 ```
-That listen on Request/RequestPromise actions and dispatch Success/Failure actions depending on the success of the grpc call.
+That listen on Request actions and dispatch Success/Failure actions depending on the success of the grpc call.

 ### actions_pb